adaptivecatalog/ac-examples-punchout/README.md

 \
 A user starts from the demo app, clicks the Punchout button, and is directed to Adaptive Catalog.\
 Your app will make a request to Adaptive Catalog to generate a Session using your company name, an Adaptive Catalog API key, and a URL to POST the Workspace payload to.\
-Once in Adaptive Catalog, a user has the opportunity to search and add products to a session Workspace.\ When the user is done searching and adding products to the workspace, the user clicks "Submit" from the Workspace page.\
+Once in Adaptive Catalog, a user has the opportunity to search and add products to a session Workspace.\
+When the user is done searching and adding products to the workspace, the user clicks "Submit" from the Workspace page.\
 Adaptive Catalog then sends a payload to your application and expects a URL back that it will then redirect to.\
-Your application will need to store that payload, and be able to retrieve it from the URL Adaptive Catalog now redirects the user to.\
+Your application will need to store that payload, and be able to retrieve it from the URL Adaptive Catalog now redirects the user to.

 ## Setup
 ### Service
 For the Service, you will need to update values in the appsettings.json and appsettings.Development.json file under the PunchoutConfigs section.
- ex:
  ```
  "PunchoutConfigs": {
     "ServiceBaseUrl": "https://localhost:7201",